Maxi (singer)

-Maxi (born Irene McCoubrey, 23 February 1950) is a former musician and radio presenter in the Republic of Ireland.
+Maxi (born Irene McCoubrey, 23 February 1950) is a former musician and radio presenter in Ireland.
 Maxi performed with two girl groups and the Irish supergroup The Concerned in the 1970s–80s, also representing Ireland at the 1973 and 1981 Eurovision Song Contests.
-After an automobile accident left her hospitalized, she focused on becoming a presenter for Raidió Teilifís Éireann; she retired from the broadcaster in 2015 after 30 years.
+After an automobile accident left her hospitalised she focused on presenting for RTÉ; she retired from the broadcaster in 2015 after 30 years.

 Personal life

 The third and final child of Madge and Sam, Maxi was born Irene McCoubrey on 23 February 1950.
 She grew up in Harold's Cross, and was given her nickname due to the letters "McC" in her surname.
 As of February 2015, she had only been married once, from 1973 to 1979, and bore no children.
 In addition to her work in media, Maxi was a UNICEF Ireland representative.
 As of December 2011, she lived in Blackrock.